 High vulnerability to drought

 This situation is aggravated by Somalia’s high vulnerability to droughts.
-Evidence suggests that extreme weather events are becoming more frequent and more severe in the Horn of Africa and especially in Somalia as a result of climate change.
-The number of drought events per year has significantly augmented in the past 30 years and rain events have tended towards instances of unanticipated and heavy rainfall (Hove, Echeverría & Parry, 2011).
+Evidence suggests that extreme weather events are becoming more frequent and severe in the Horn of Africa, especially in Somalia, as a result of climate change.
+The number of drought events per year has significantly augmented in the past 30 years and rain events have tended towards instances of unanticipated and heavy rainfall (Hove et al., 2011).
 At the same time, drought-sensitive sectors such as livestock rearing and marketing make up for the livelihoods of roughly 60% of Somalia’s population and are a linchpin of Somalia’s economy.
 Livestock officially accounts for almost 40% of Somalia’s GDP and more than half of Somalia’s exports (Maystadt & Ecker, 2014).
-Formal mechanisms to cope with drought based on credit and insurance are mostly unavailable, public safety nets are absent and traditional coping mechanisms are often constrained by resource competition, violent conflict, and barriers to pastoralist mobility (Tran, 2011; Maystadt & Ecker, 2014).
+Formal mechanisms to cope with drought based on credit and insurance are mostly unavailable, public safety nets are absent and traditional coping mechanisms are often constrained by resource competition, violent conflict, and barriers to pastoralist mobility (Maystadt & Ecker, 2014; Tran, 2011).

 Loss of livelihoods, illicit activities, and violent conflict

 As a result, destocking of herds is the dominant and often only available coping strategy used by pastoralists in times of drought.
 Yet, this can lead to sharply declining livestock prices, as large numbers of households sell their animals on already strained local markets.
 The depression of livestock prices, in turn, reduces herders’ income and hence purchasing power, which is already diminished by drought-induced spikes in staple food prices (Maystadt & Ecker, 2014).